mrSnow-tr/PortaLink/README.md

       Downloader
 ```

-This makes PortaLink useful when a resource is accessible from your network but not directly accessible from the public internet.
+This makes Sharelink useful when a resource is accessible from your network but not directly accessible from the public internet.

 ---